 Action # Title Description Total Funds Contributing 3.1 Student Information System and Communication Provide consistent communication to students, families, teachers, and staff through access to the SIS system, Aeries.
 Families can monitor their student's attendance and grades which helps them to serve as partners in the education of their student.
-Provide community outreach through the \$0.00 No
+Provide community outreach through the ParentSquare platform to send automated voice mail, texts, and emails to families in order to keep the community updated on school wide events/information, and notification of absences/tardies.
+This may a/so be used by teachers to notify parents of class-specific information/notices.
+Communication will encourage families and community members to get involved, take leadership roles, and attend school events. \$0.00 No

-Action # Title Description Total Funds Contributing ParentSquare platform to send automated voice mail, texts, and emails to families in order to keep the community updated on school wide events/information, and notification of absences/tardies.
-This may also be used by teachers to notify parents of class-specific information/notices.
-Communication will encourage families and community members to get involved, take leadership roles, and attend school events.
-3.2 Parent and Community Engagement and Advisory Host schoolwide events and assemblies to showcase student success to include Griffin Days, Back to School Night, and other recruitment and engagement events to get families and community members involved with the school.
+Action # Title Description Total Funds Contributing 3.3 Parent and Community Engagement and Advisory Host schoolwide events and assemblies to showcase student success to include Griffin Days, Back to School Night, MITA Showcase, and other recruitment and engagement events to get families and community members involved with the school.
 Host cultural events to build stronger relationships between school-home and demonstrate support/respect for diversity within the community.
-Provide robust parent education through Parent Academy to ensure a partnership in the students' academic success, the importance of student attendance and engagement, supporting social emotional and mental health for the family, college knowledge (A-G requirements, college applications, FAFSA forms, etc.), and access to tools to support student learning at home which will ensure social emotional and mental health well-being for increased student engagement, attendance, connectedness, achievement, and self-esteem.
+Provide robust parent education through Parent Academy to ensure a partnership in the students' academic success, the importance of student attendance and engagement, supporting social emotional and mental health for the family, and access to tools to support student learning at home which will ensure social emotional and mental health well-being for increased student engagement, attendance, connectedness, achievement, and self-esteem.
 Ensure fully functioning School Site Council ("SSC") and English Learner Advisory Committee ("ELAC") and provide relevant materials and basic hospitality (water, snacks) for these meetings.
 Administer a School Climate Survey annually.
-Encourage parents to take on additional leadership responsibilities in advisory groups to develop shared leadership and parent governance. \$302,422.00 Yes
+Encourage parents to take on additional leadership responsibilities in advisory groups to develop shared leadership and parent governance. \$20,144.00 Yes